The easiest way to deal with back pain is to take precautionary steps that prevent back pain.

 The fact that back pain is the world’s leading cause of missed work and lost wages, the following tips can help prevent the development of immobilizing back pain.

-Your body is made of 70% water and staying hydrated on a daily basis allows you to maximize your body’s range and mobility.
+Your body is made of 70 percent water and staying hydrated on a daily basis allows you to maximize your body’s range and mobility.
 Drinking plenty of water supports the height of your intervertebral discs and allows them to remain capable of absorbing the impact you endure throughout your day.

 Our Chiropractors recommend that you consume 9 to 13 cups of water per day.